omagdy/IcV-Estimation/README.md

   ```
   docker-compose up -d icv_flask
   ```
 And send to the api a GET or POST request with a minio server endpoint, access key, server key and optionally pixel spacing and slice thickness.
+A local minio sever will also be automatically created however the application can integrate with any minio server if it has its endpoint and authorization.
+The following is an example of a GET request to a local version of the application flask api:
 ```
   e.g: http://127.0.0.1:5000/run_icv?minio_url=172.17.0.1:9000&minio_access_key=minioadmin&minio_secret_key=minioadmin
   ```